ADACS-Australia/ADACS-SS18A-RSmith-python/docs/install.rst

+.. _Installation:

 Installation
 ============

-This package assumes that you have a working copy of the LSC Algorithm Library Suite (`LALSuite <https://wiki.ligo.org/DASWG/LALSuite>`_) installed (see `here <https://wiki.ligo.org/DASWG/LALSuiteInstall#Installing_from_the_git_repository>`__ for instructions).
-Furthermore, it assumes that you are working with the GPU-enabled version developed by ADACS, which can be obtained `here <https://github.com/ADACS-Australia/ADACS-SS18A-RSmith>`__ .
-If this version is not being used, make sure all scripts in this package are run with the '--legacy' flag and that the 'legacy' setting in the tests is enabled, if you want to use those.

-.. note:: A makefile is provided in the project directory to ease the use of this software project.
-Type `make help` for a list of options.
-.. warning:: If the ADACS version of LALSuite is not being used with the executables in this package, make sure to use the '--legacy' flag and -- if you intend to use them -- enable the 'legacy' setting in the tests.
+This section describes how to download and install the ADACS version of the LSC Algorithm Library Suite (`LALSuite <https://wiki.ligo.org/DASWG/LALSuite>`_) as well as the Python package `lal_cuda` developed to ease testing during its development and to illustrate the use of the LALSimulation routines addressed by this project (including some minor changes to the LALSuite API).

 Installing LALSuite
 -------------------

-In detail: to download the ADACS version of LALSuite (to `/path/to/src/dir`; adjust according to your needs) and compile/install the resulting libraries (to `/path/to/dir/install`; adjust according to your needs), perform the following:
+The installation of the ADACS branch of LALSuite is essentially the same as the standard version it branched from (see `here <https://wiki.ligo.org/DASWG/LALSuiteInstall#Installing_from_the_git_repository>`__ for more information).
+In brief: to download the ADACS version of LALSuite (to `/path/to/src/dir`; adjust according to your needs) and compile/install the resulting libraries (to `/path/to/dir/install`; adjust according to your needs), perform the following:

 .. code-block:: console